Leslie Michaelson: Reception

 The character has been met with a positive response.
 Jamey Giddens of Zap2it commended Conwell's casting in the role, writing: "Praise the Lord, and pass the diversity."
 Giddens later wrote that "Genoa City received an additional helping of sexual chocolate" in the form of Conwell, adding: "As take-no-prisoners barrister Leslie Michaelson on The Young and the Restless, Conwell has gone up against some of the most powerful performers on daytime's top soap, and from where we're watching, she's definitely held her own."
 Giddens later lauded the romance storyline between Neil and Leslie, "For the first time since Victoria Rowell decided to exit the serial, Y&R is telling a sexy, intriguing, multi-ethnic tale, featuring the talented St. John.
 In Conwell, Y&R has finally found a post-Dru leading lady worthy of being by Neil's side during the next phase of his soap operatic life."
-Conwell has been described as a "scene stealer", and in December 2012 received a NAACP Image Award for Outstanding Actress in a Daytime Drama Series nomination of her portrayal of Leslie.
+Conwell has been described as a "scene stealer", and in December 2012 received an NAACP Image Award for Outstanding Actress in a Daytime Drama Series nomination of her portrayal of Leslie.